NeilJustice/ZenUnitAndMetalMock/README.md

 RUN_TESTS(FreeFunctionMockingTests)
 ```

-### Syntax for asserting the expected ordering of MetalMocked function calls
+### Asserting the expected order of MetalMocked function calls

 Which function should be called first: `UploadData()` or `Connect()`?